yashdani27/yashdani27/README.md

 I combine my vocation and avocation by building custom dashboards for stalking stocks (Screener), tracking expenses (Splitwise), monitoring price fluctuations of wishlisted items on Amazon (good ol' web scraping), pulling up random liked tweets from Twitter (API), etc. all using Developer APIs or Web Scraping.

 Projects:
-1. Stock Analysis Engine
+1. Stock Analysis Engine:
 •	Scraped fundamental ratios and media releases from stocks analysis websites with BeautifulSoup library to assess growth trajectory and signal buy opportunities
 •	Fetched historical data from YahooFinance to enable trend analysis using moving averages algorithm, used Chart.js to visualize price trend and correlation by sector.

-2. Amazon Goodreads Price trend Analyzer
+2. Amazon Goodreads Price trend Analyzer:
 •	Developed a program to periodically fetch book prices and ratings from Amazon and Goodreads, using Python’s Scrapy library, notifying, and assisting users to make better buying decisions

 <!---